Use space to open navigation items

 • allows house-made cocktails mixed on-site to be sold for consumption away from the licensed premises, provided they are packaged in sealed containers

-• allows alcohol to be sold for consumption on the licensed premises but does not allow takeaway sales
+• allows alcohol to be sold for consumption on the licensed premises and takeaway sales under certain circumstances

 • allows extended trading at additional cost- see Liquor Fee Schedule